-A significant portion of Edenton’s population moved here to enjoy this lifestyle and environment.
+A significant portion of Edenton’s retired population moved here to enjoy this lifestyle and environment.
 Why?

 Retirees selecting Edenton and Chowan County came from as far away as Vermont or Florida to find this idyllic place on the water in North Carolina.
-Our year-round residents in Edenton include former top executives of international corporations, federal workers, military retirees, teachers, doctors, nurses, college professors, staff refugees from Congress and about every background in between.
+Our year-round residents in Edenton include former top executives of international corporations, federal workers, military retirees, teachers, doctors, nurses, college professors, former staff from Congress and about every background in between.
 We would love to tell you more!
 Call us today to learn about active adult life in Edenton.

 Retiring to Edenton means not having to feel like you are living in an old folks home or retirement village.
 You get as involved as you want but don’t have the hassles of traffic, noise, high costs and impersonal surroundings.

 Edenton is one of the best places to retire in North Carolina!